How to Build a Blog on Squarespace in 30 Minutes [Video!]

 Next, we’ll move outward, to the structural part of our blog - the pages.

 In the top right hand corner of your pages screen you’ll see a “+” option.
 Click that and select “Blog,” and then select two more “New Page” options, which leaves us with three items.
 New Blog, New Page, and New Page.
 Go ahead and click the gear icons next to each page and we’ll rename them to: Blog, About, and Contact.
-(If you have other pages you’d like, just make a note to add those in later.)
+(If you have other pages you’d like, feel free to add those in.)

 Configure Your Blog